 So a plugin was built.
 That took a while to get to the point where we felt comfortable revealing it to the public.

 But then we wanted a way for users to try it out without having to install and configure it on their own servers.

 So we built a WordPress multi-site project where users can subscribe and get a WordPress based management panel spun up immediately.

 Today, both of those projects are available to the public.
 And we have lots of plans for future features – you can view the public road map anytime.

 Its your turn to chime in and let us know if we hit the mark.
 Check us out for 30 days with no risk.
 If you identified with our list of frustrations above we think you’ll be pleasantly surprised.
 Just make sure you check out the pre-requisites before purchasing!

-You can also get a site pre-built with the plugin starting at just $1.00 per month for 3 servers on Digital Ocean – check that option out here.
+You can also get a site pre-built with the plugin starting at just $19.99 per month for 5 servers on Digital Ocean – check out that option here.

 Was This Article Useful?
 Or do you have questions or comments about it (or our products & services)?
 We'd love to hear from you!